sreytouch/book-store-app/README.md

 # Code Structure
 There are 3 major screens i.e Home page, Favorites and Book details.
 Important Code:
-- app/assets All assets
+- src/assets All assets
-- app/components/...tsx Reusable Components
+- src/components/...tsx Reusable Components
-- app/constants Themes for img and font
+- src/constants Themes for img and font
-- app/models Typescript models
+- src/models Typescript models
-- app/navigation App navigation
+- src/navigation App navigation
-- app/screens/...tsx App Screens
+- src/screens/...tsx App Screens
-- app/services API services
+- src/services API services

 # ▶ How to Setup
 - Step 1: git clone this repo.
 - Step 2: cd to the cloned repo.
-- tep 3: Install the npm modules required for the project with npm i
+- Step 3: Install the npm modules required for the project with npm i

 # ▶ How to Run App
 cd book-store-app